 Construction costs are being funded, in part, by a substantial private donation made by Dr. James and Dr. Marilyn Simons, and the Simons Foundation.
 At $150 million, it is the largest gift in the history of the SUNY system, and one of the largest to any institution of public higher education in the nation.

 The design of the buildings will create a new visual identify for the medical campus.
 The main façade of the MART building will be a glass curtain wall with distinctive vertical stripe patterns.
-Strong horizontal metal reveals at each level of the bed tower curtain wall will provide contrast to the MART façade.
+Strong horizontal metal reveals at each level of the hospital pavilion curtain wall will provide contrast to the MART façade.
 To provide clear definition and identity for the complex entrance, the front glass façade of the auditorium will feature a large Stony Brook logo in a red ceramic frit pattern printed directly onto the glass.
 Construction completion is scheduled for 2018.

 MART Groundbreaking, November 13, 2013

 Photo (l to r): LIA President Kevin Law, Benefactor Dr. James Simons, Governor Andrew Cuomo, SUNY Chancellor Nancy Zimpher, SUNY President Samuel Stanley